David Black (sculptor): Recognition

-Recognition for monumental public sculpture
+Recognition for monumental public sculptures

 New York art critic Donald Kuspit, writes in a printed essay about Black's public sculptures: "They are remarkable for their sense of elation – a novelty in public space-and dynamics, which makes them an exciting environment unto themselves, even as they anchor the environment they inhabit, humanizing it in the process…" Of all the artists now that I know of, who make works that are meant for public space, David Black is, to my mind, unequivocally the most important.

 Hilton Kramer writes in a New York Times review: "his forms have an admirable definition, almost a simplicity, which is yet the result of a certain metaphorical development and resolution (...).
 It is as a sculptor, with a real feeling for his craft, that Mr. Black makes an impression.”

 Thalia Gouma-Petyerson writes in the magazine Sculpture Outdoors about Black's predilection for the color white: "he is ‘enamored of white objects partly because of their commonness and partly because of a sacred quality.
 With his sculptures, he tries to create a bridge between the common and the sacred."

 Robert A. Malone, former Dean of The Pratt Institute, also comments on the spiritual quality of Black's work: "His sculpture is transcendent in the same way that good music can be transcendent, not in the religious sense of being parochial."

 “With grace, wit and no small measure of style, David Black acknowledges that maturity has enriched his art and liberated his working procedures.
 The constraints of career building are now behind him and a new sense of freedom has unleashed creative powers that are driving him toward more ambitious projects.
-A recent outpouring of ideas has led to a series of monumentally scaled, publicly destined sculptures that are startling in originality, but intimately integrated as a body of work…” - Ruth K. Myer, Director of the Taft Museum.
+A recent outpouring of ideas has led to a series of monumentally scaled, publicly destined sculptures that are startling in originality, but intimately integrated as a body of work…” – Ruth K. Myer, Director of the Taft Museum.